 Friends of the Cheat began as a group of citizens and recreational users seeking support and action to address the devastating acid mine drainage pollution problem.
 The group held meetings around a kitchen table, organized litter pickups, and kept donations in a jar.
-Today, the organization has an average annual operating budget of over one million dollars and a full-time staff of three and one OSM/VISTA working on a variety of restoration, recreation, and outreach projects.
+Today, the organization has an average annual operating budget of over one million dollars and a full-time staff of seven working on a variety of restoration, recreation, and outreach projects.
 A large portion of the organization’s work is technical and draws from a wide range of disciplines from the natural sciences to construction.
 In contrast, all of FOC’s work involves people and active community engagement.

 Get involved in cleaning up the Cheat Watershed!